 For decades, state fisheries throughout the U.S. have used a painful and deadly test on mice to determine whether shellfish caught for human consumption contain a lethal concentration of toxins.
 In these tests, a sample of shellfish is processed in a blender, and this slurry is injected into the abdomens of mice, causing them to have seizures, become paralyzed, and die painfully from suffocation.

-After years of communicating with the FDA, PETA recently learned of a new, much more humane method for detecting these deadly toxins that was developed by an FDA scientist and uses tissue from one animal instead of more than 1,000 live animals.
-Not only does the new test have the potential to save tens of thousands of animals a year, it is also scientifically superior and far less expensive.
+The more humane method for detecting these deadly toxins uses tissue from one animal to analyze approximately 200 samples.
+Not only does the new test have the potential to save tens of thousands of animals a year, it’s also scientifically superior and far less expensive.

 The PETA International Science Consortium, Ltd., oversees and coordinates the donations of PETA-named affiliates to such programs.
-To date, members of the consortium have donated more than $1 million to the development of non-animal test methods.
+To date, members of the consortium have donated more than $1.5 million to the development and implementation of non-animal testing methods.